Robert Filliou: Career

 Video works by Filliou include: 14 Songs and 1 Riddle (1977, document of a performance), And So on, End So Soon: Done 3 times (1977), Porta Filliou (1977), Telepathic Music Nø7 - The Principle of Equivalence Carried to a Series of 5 (1977), Teaching and Learning as Performings Arts, Part 2, Video (1979).
 Filliou also produced video works at Vehicule in Montréal, and an obscure work done in the basement of the Pompidou.
 A large number of editions and multiples were as important to Filliou as the 'unique' works.
 In 1970 Filliou produced his 'multi-book' called Teaching and Learning as Performing Arts, it covers a great amount of the artist’s radical ideas on participatory art making and teaching.

 Filliou worked together with artists such as Emmett Williams and George Brecht.
 In 1982, Filliou received the first Schwitters prize of the city of Hanover.

 Among the many artists who cherished Robert Filliou's work was Maurizio Nannucci, who actually published him as editor and owner of an avant-garde publishing house.

 In 1977, Filliou moved to Canada and continued to work with video.
-Later, with his wife Marianne Staffels, Filliou withdrew for 3 years 3 months and 3 days to a Buddhist center in Les Eyzies, France.
+Later, with his wife Marianne Staffels, Filliou withdrew for 3 years 3 months and 3 days to a Buddhist center near Les Eyzies, France.

 Underscoring Filliou's work is an interest in what defines and constitutes an artwork.
 A trained political scientist, Filliou was greatly inspired by the work of the feminist and utopian communist philosopher Charles Fourier, especially his concept of 'attractive passions' that championed the concept of work as pleasure.
 Play and joy occupy crucial roles for Filliou, who believed art making was part of a permanent, universal and endless process deeply embedded everyday life.